Book ARTS 101: On a Winter's Night

 (Tuition is by open donation to JCBA's Education Fund––you choose what you’d like to give.)

-We’ll begin with a screening of a 7-minute video that will introduce you to Arthur Jaffe and the Jaffe Center for Book Arts and the amazing collection of artists' books that is at its core.
-We'll follow this with an in-depth viewing of some of the artists' books in the collection––books that will entertain, inspire, and astound.
-We'll honor the season and Halloween by finding some particularly spooky and autumnal books from the collection, and you can expect a local ghost story or two, as well, from the instructor's cache of Convivio Dispatches from Lake Worth.
+As we approach the winter solstice and the darkest nights of the year, it's a very good time, we think, to spend some time in the company of good books.
+And why not artists' books?
+We'll open your eyes (December 13 is Santa Lucia's Day, patron saint of sight, after all) to new ways of seeing books (and by extension other things), beginning with a screening of a 7-minute video that will introduce you to Arthur Jaffe and the Jaffe Center for Book Arts and the amazing collection of artists' books that is at its core.
+We'll follow this with an in-depth viewing of some of the artists' books in the collection––books that will entertain, inspire, and astound, while we focus on some of the more wintry volumes in our collection.
+Expect a couple of locally-grown holiday stories, as well, from the instructor's cache of Convivio Dispatches from Lake Worth.

 John Cutrone is Director of the Jaffe Center for Book Arts.
 He is a graduate of the MFA in the Book Arts Program a the University of Alabama.
 Aside from his work at JCBA, he is also a writer and a partner in Lake Worth's Convivio Bookworks, a book arts studio specializing in limited edition letterpress printed books and broadsides.
 He is the author of the Convivio Book of Days blog, which explores the quirkier side of seasonal traditions, encouraging us to live the ceremony of each day.